 In the heart of Tanzania, Ruaha National Park offers a great extension to a stay in the Selous Game Reserve; it's hotter, drier and higher – in some ways more like areas further north – and has several species that you won't find further south.

 Rubondo Island National Park

-The largest island national park in the whole of Africa, Rubondo Island offers a true off-the-beaten-track experience on a Jurassic Park style island.
-With just one camp here, it's exclusive and intimate, offering a relaxing safari experience as a beach alternative.
+The largest island national park in Africa, Rubondo Island offers a true off-the-beaten-track experience on a Jurassic Park-style island.
+With just one camp, it's exclusive and intimate, offering a relaxing safari experience in a lake environment.